Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 Navigate to the UI Path articulated in the Remediation section and confirm it is set as prescribed.
 This group policy setting is backed by the following registry location with a REG_DWORD value of 0.
 HKLM\SOFTWARE\Policies\Microsoft\Windows\LanmanWorkstation:AllowInsecureGuestAuth
 ```

+# 45 - Local Policies Security Options

+## 45.1 - 'Accounts: Block Microsoft accounts' is set to 'Users can't add or log on with Microsoft accounts'